ShootProof/recruiting-back-end/README.md

 ### Restful API

-The restful API can be found in images/php/app/routes/web.php
+The restful routes for the API can be found in `images/php/app/routes/web.php`.
+The routes are caught by controllers in `images/php/app/app/http/Controllers/`.